 About the Initiative

-Vision & Justice is a catalytic civic initiative that generates original research, curricula, and programs that reveal the foundational role visual culture plays in generating equity and justice in America.
+Vision & Justice, founded by Sarah Lewis at Harvard University, is an award-winning initiative that generates original research, curricula, and programs that reveal the foundational role visual culture in America’s representational democracy.

-Through institutional collaborations, leadership convenings, and public programs, Vision & Justice serves as a partner and resource for civic and cultural leaders in fostering representational literacy and justice.
+Through institutional collaborations, leadership convenings, publications, and public programs, Vision & Justice serves as an organizer, partner, and resource for today’s leaders—and those to come—in fostering representational excellence.

 “How many movements began when an aesthetic encounter indelibly changed our inherited perceptions of the world?”